-This course, designed for the educator who wants to enrich their curriculum with authentic learnings, provides the opportunity to earn graduate-level credit for creating enrichment materials based on personal travels and firsthand experience.
-The sharing of personal experiences has much more impact than a video or textbook.
-Those who share firsthand experiences have a contagious enthusiasm for the event and an ability to answer questions and provide details that enrapture the audience and make learning much more interesting.
-Determine the learning objectives your travel experience will support, and then focus on developing materials that will enrich the learning experience for your students, broadening the lesson context and making the content much more interesting.
-Once you have implemented what you have learned from your travel experiences into the learning process of your students, you can submit a slide presentation demonstrating the professional outcomes of your travel experience, along with your travel journal and a write-up describing either the professional application of the materials or how they were used in the classroom.
+This course, designed for educators who enrich their curriculum with authentic learnings from their own travel experiences, provides the opportunity to earn graduate-level professional development credit for creating enrichment materials based on your personal travels and firsthand experience.
+As an educator who enjoys travel, you have no doubt spent hours of your own time developing curriculum materials to enrich the learning experience for your students, using information, pictures, and knowledge gained from your experiences to broaden the lesson context and make the content much more interesting, all based on learnings from trips you yourself have taken.
+To earn credit after you have implemented what you have learned from your travel experiences into the learning process of your students, you simply submit a slide presentation (30 slides per unit of credit) demonstrating the professional outcomes of your travel experience, along with a travel journal and a write-up describing the professional application of the materials and/or how they were used in the classroom.

 Integrate your travel study experiences into your educational setting.
 Opportunities are available across all teaching grade levels, disciplines, and subjects or topics.
 Designed for busy teachers like you, you will get up to 6 months to complete your coursework requirements, and extensions are always granted upon request.